 Gorgeous mountain vistas, an array of unique hiking trails, and a beautiful family-friendly campground – Mt.
 Ascutney State Park is a playground for nature lovers, history buffs, and outdoor adventurers.
-It’s close proximity to Wilgus State Park on the Connecticut River means you you can hike to spectacular vistas in the morning and paddle the meandering river in the afternoon.
-What more could you ask for?
+Its close proximity to Wilgus State Park on the Connecticut River means you can hike to spectacular vistas in the morning and paddle the meandering river in the afternoon.
+What more could you ask for in an outdoor vacation?

 Mt.
 Ascutney is unique as far as Vermont mountains go.
 It’s a monadnock — an isolated mountain of erosion-resistant rock, in this case, granite.
 It’s a conspicuous mountain, towering 3,144 feet above the Connecticut River Valley below, but it’s not part of Vermont’s Green Mountains.
 Geologically, it has more in common with the Whites of New Hampshire, but geographically, it stands alone.

 I’ve explored lots of Vermont State Parks, but I’d never been to Mt.
-Ascutney before until this summer.
+Ascutney before until last summer.
 I hate to pick favorites, but this mountain has totally stolen my heart, and I’m already planning a camping trip for the fall.
-Here’s some of our favorite things about Mt.
-Ascutney State Park.

 Highlights of Mt.
 Ascutney State Park

 There are four trails heading up to the summit of Mt.
 Ascutney, and everyone I talked to had a different opinion as to which one was their favorite.
-I can’t call myself an expert, because we didn’t have time to explore them all, but here are some highlights.
+I can’t call myself an expert, because we didn’t have time to explore them all, but here are some highlights of our recent visit.

-Futures Trail and Bare Rock Vista – At 4.6 miles, the Futures Trail is the longest trek up to the summit and the only trail the begins in the campground.
+At 4.6 miles, the Futures Trail is the longest trek up to the summit and the only trail the begins in the campground.
 This was a plus for us, so we decided to give it a go.
 Like many mountain hikes, this trail is characterized by moderately strenuous switchbacks through mostly hardwood forests, which transitions to evergreens as you gain elevation.
-If you’re looking for a shorter hike, perhaps to watch the sunrise, the Futures Trail will take you to Bare Rock Vista after a mile.
-The views here are incredible, and there are lots of great spots for a picnic.
+If you’re looking for a shorter hike, perhaps to watch the sunrise, the Futures Trail will take you to Bare Rock Vista after a mile of hiking.
+The views here are incredible, and there are lots of great spots for a picnic here as well.

-The Hang Gliders – Mt.
-Ascutney is one of the top hang gliding destinations in New England, with a launch on the west and south peaks.
+Did you know that Mt.
+Ascutney is one of the top hang gliding destinations in New England?
+And that even if you’re not a daredevil, you can watch them take off and glide through the air?
+There’s a hang-glider launch on the west and south peaks and you can easily access both from the summit parking lot.
 I imagine it’s pretty thrilling to ride the thermals, but for me, it was enough to watch the hang gliders soaring across the clear blue sky.
 We didn’t get to witness a launch while we were there, but we’ve heard that it’s a pretty common occurrence on just about every nice day.

 Tips for Visiting Mt.
 Ascutney State Park and the Surrounding Area

 Porcupines are plentiful!
 We saw two porcupines on our recent visit.
-They’re cute, but can be a real danger to to dogs who don’t know better.
-Keep your dogs on a leash at all times.
+They’re cute, but can be a real danger to dogs who don’t know better.
+Dogs are permitted within the park and in the campground, but you should definitely keep them on a leash at all times.